 ANU has the longest-established Korean language, history and culture program in Australia.
 In 1979, Yang Hi Choe-Wall, a Korean literature and translation scholar, began teaching Korean to ANU students and diplomats in the China Centre of the Faculty of Asian Studies.
 During the first four years, the Korean government assisted by sending a lecturer annually.
 In 1984, she took on the position of Korean language convener, and continued to teach Korean language with the assistance of Gi-Hyun Shin and Hyung-A Kim.
-Like many of her successors, Choe-Wall secured support for the Korean program through external grants, mostly from the Korean government.
+Like many of her successors, she secured support for the Korean program through external grants, mostly from the Korean government.

 In 2009, the ANU received a generous donation from Mme Sochon Young Hi Park, founder of the Sochon Foundation in Seoul, for the establishment of student scholarships.
-From 2010 to 2018, historian Hyaeweol Choi (now University of Iowa) became the ANU Chair of Korean Studies, and the Korea Institute’s first official Director.
+From 2010 to 2018, historian Hyaeweol Choi (now University of Iowa) served as the ANU Chair of Korean Studies, and the Korea Institute’s Director.
 In 2017, Maliangkay became the Institute’s second Director.
 In 2018, in response to the ever-increasing number of enrolments in Korea-related subjects — ANU's Korean programs have come to attract hundreds of students each year — the School of Culture, History, and Language (CHL) launched majors in both Korean language and Korean studies.

 The Institute currently organises an annual symposium on Korean diplomatic affairs (with support from the Embassy of the Republic of Korea), and biennially, a Korea Update, which emphasises on current social and political issues.